MyGet/MyGetDocs/Docs.Site/Docs/How-To/Auto-Trigger-a-MyGet-Build-using-an-HTTP-POST-Hook-URL.markdown

 ## Setting up GitHub

 <p class="alert alert-info">
-    <strong>Note:</strong> When adding a build source from GitHub, we already create a service hook trigger for you.
-Except if you disable this when linking a sorce code repository to MyGet, the hook has already been created and there is no need to do this again.
+    <strong>Note:</strong> When adding a build source from GitHub, we automatically create a service hook trigger for you.
+Except if you disable this when linking a souce code repository to MyGet, the hook has already been created and there is no need to do this again.
 </p>

 The following 6 steps provide information about how to use the MyGet HTTP POST Hook URL within a GitHub Repository.